queercat/horsecrab/PROJECT.md

 # TODO
-- JWT authentication.
+- [ ] JWT based authentication.
-- Idiomatic conditional rendering.
+- [ ] Idiomatic conditional rendering.
+- [ ] Disable / enable registration.
+- [ ] Token only registration.
+- [ ] Database backed CMS topic / sections.
+- [ ] Admin panel.

 # Ideas
 - Expose the full source code on the site, provide utilities for generating a sha256 hash to know if the version is modified.